esc

 1) More Productivity - It will increase your team's productivity by saving time while sending weekly updates.

-2) Heightens Accountability - for the first time, you can monitor your team's activity with the Administrative dashboard.
+2) Heightens Accountability - For the first time in home building history, you can monitor your team's activity with the Administrative dashboard.
 No other program provides this.

 3) Personalization - It will help you personalize and bring consistency to your weekly communications